Search results for

 • You should, therefore, expect this charging feature to arrive in a few months.

-We discovered a battery charging limit feature in beta versions of Android 15 back in July, allowing your phone to stop charging once it reaches 80% capacity.
-Now, the stable Android 15 software has been released but the feature isn’t here, so what happened?
+Google’s been working on a battery charging limit feature for Android 15 that allows your phone to stop charging once it reaches 80% capacity.
+We took a look at progress towards it earlier this year, but now that the stable Android 15 software has been released, the feature still isn’t here — so what happened?

 Well, as Redditor JMPesce notes on the GooglePixel subreddit, this charging feature appeared in the Android 15 QPR1 betas rather than the standard Android 15 betas.
-Android Authority contributor Mishaal Rahman also mooted this possibility back in July.
+Android Authority contributor Mishaal Rahman also looked into this possibility back in July.

 QPR updates are typically minor updates that follow the initial stable Android release.
 For example, Android 14 was released in October 2023, while Android 14 QPR 1 landed in December 2023 and Android 14 QPR2 arrived in March 2024.

-In other words, the battery charging limit feature will likely arrive in December, when Android 15 QPR1 is expected to launch.
+In other words, this was never really in the works for Google’s initial Android 15 release, and the battery charging limit feature will likely arrive in December, when Android 15 QPR1 is expected to launch.
 So we have a couple of months to wait at the very least.

 What battery management tricks do you use?